Is fruit fattening?

 In the health world, we have this annoying habit of blaming obesity on healthy foods like fruit, dairy foods, carbohydrates, nuts, avocado etc etc. But, these ‘everyday’ whole foods are not the problem!
 It’s a red herring.
 You shouldn’t believe everything you read.

-If you are trying to lose weight, becoming mindful of how much 'treat food' you eat is way, way, way more useful, effective and efficient than to count your pieces of fruit.
+If you are trying to lose weight, becoming mindful of how much ‘treat food’ you eat is way, way, way more useful and effective than counting your pieces of fruit.

-Fruit has been around forever and for thousand of years, people didn't get fat from fruit.
-The problem isn't fruit.
-It's processed, high-energy junk food.
+Fruit has been around forever and for thousand of years, people didn’t get unhealthy or fat from fruit.
+The problem isn’t fruit.
+It’s processed, high-energy junk food.